 Transportation services are not available to transport an individual to school (through 12th grade).
 Transportation to and from school is the responsibility of the public school system or the waiver participants family.
 Transportation services must not be available under the Medicaid State Plan, IDEA or the Rehabilitation Act.
-Transportation Services exclude transportation to and from Community Access Services that entail activities and settings primarily utilized by people with disabilities.
-Persons receiving Community Residential Alternative Services or Community Living Support Services that are provided on a daily rate are not eligible to receive Transportation Services.
+Transportation Services exclude transportation to and from Community Access Service Centers that entail activities and settings primarily utilized by people with disabilities.
 Transportation services must be authorized prior to service delivery by the operating agency at least annually in conjunction with the Individual Service Plan development and with any ISP revisions.